 What happens during your breast screening appointment?

-Your breast screening appointment will take place at a breast screening clinic, either in a hospital or a mobile unit.
-You will be cared for by an expert team of nurses and mammographers while you attend the clinic.
+Your breast screening (mammogram) appointment will take place at a breast screening clinic, either in a hospital or a mobile unit.
+You will be cared for by an expert team of female nurses and mammographers while you attend the clinic.
 Your nurse will keep you informed of every step along the way, but if you have any questions, please do not hesitate to ask.

 You may be asked to complete a questionnaire about your medical and family history, if you have had previous breast surgery, including breast implants, and if you are having hormone replacement therapy (HRT).